top of page

 3. Experience with clinical and scientific research including grant applications writing, calculating the volume of funding, plausibility checks, statistics and power estimation, research regulations in European and non-European countries.

-We are more than happy to invite CARnet members to contribute to one or more of the above named interest groups or to leverage their abilities by coordinating a collaborative research project, which will be much appreciated within our scientific community.
+CARNet members are more than welcome to contribute to the above interest groups or to leverage their abilities by coordinating new collaborative research projects, which will be much appreciated within our scientific community.
 Thank you!

 bottom of page